alekdavis/PlexBackup/README.md

 - _Continue_: resumes an incomplete backup job.
 - _Restore_: restores Plex application data from a backup.

-In all case, before performing the backup or restore operation, PlexBackup will stop the Plex Windows services and the Plex Media Server process (after the script completes the operation, it will restart them).
+In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
+Aafter the script completes the operation, it will restart them.
+You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.

 ### Types of backup
 The script can perform two types of backup.

+#### Compressed backup
 By default, it will compress every essential folder under the root of the Plex application data folder (_Plex Media Server_) and save the compressed data as separate ZIP files.
 For better efficiency (in case the backup folder is remote, such as on a NAS share), it first compresses the data in a temporary local file and then copies the compressed file to the backup folder (you can compress the data and save the ZIP files directly to the backup folder by setting the value of the `TempZipFileDir` parameter to null or empty string).
 There is a problem with PowerShell's compression routine that fails to process files and folders with paths that are longer than 260 characters.
 If you get this error, use the `SpecialPlexAppDataSubDirs` parameter (in code or config file) to specify the folders that are too long (or parents of the subfolders or files that are too long) and PlexBackup will copy them as-is without using compression (by default, the following application data folder is not compressed: `Plug-in Support\Data\com.plexapp.system\DataItems\Deactivated`).

+#### Mirror backup
 Alternatively, PlexBackup can create a mirror of the Plex application data folder (minus the non-essential folders) using the Robocopy command.

 You may want to play with either option to see which one works better for you.

 ### Plex Windows Registry key
-To make sure the PlexBackup saves and restores the right registry key, make sure you run it under the same account as Plex Media Server runs.
-The registry key will be backed up every time the backup job runs.
-If the backup folder does not contain the backup registry key file, the Plex registry key will not be restored.
+To make sure PlexBackup saves and restores the right registry key, run it under the same account as Plex Media Server runs.
+The registry key will be backed up every time a backup job runs.
+If the backup folder does not contain the backup registry key file, the Plex registry key will not be imported on a restore.

 ### Script execution
-You must launch PlexBackup _as administrator_ when logged in under the same account your Plex Media Server instant runs.
+You must launch PlexBackup _as administrator_ while being logged in under the same account your Plex Media Server runs.

 If you haven't done this already, you may need to adjust the PowerShell script execution policy to allow scripts to run.
 To check the current execution policy, run the following command from the PowerShell prompt: